OverlordAkise/website-sources/luctus_wiki/docs/networking/1_intro.md

 # Introduction

-In Garry's Mod you can use 4 different networking systems to network data to players:
+In Garry's Mod you can use 4 different networking systems to network data:

  - **net** , with e.g. `net.Send(ply)`
  - **NW** , with e.g. `ply:SetNWString("test","yes")`